 Graduate students may also rent video cameras from Graduate Media Services in Rogers Hall (limited checkout hours—please check website for updates).

-Students, faculty and staff are welcome to visit the Instructional Media Resources lab (in the basement of Watzek Library) any time.
+Students, faculty and staff are welcome to visit the Resources lab (in the basement of Watzek Library) any time.
 There, you will find some of the most advanced available photo, video, and design software, poster printing, and support for your multimedia needs, including items for rent.

 Google Apps for Education

-With Google Apps for Education, every graduate student has 30 GB of email and file storage space, advanced scheduling and shared calendars, and the powerful Google Docs document collaboration suite.
-For more information, visit the Google project landing page.
+With Google Apps for Education, every graduate student has email and file storage space, advanced scheduling and shared calendars, and the powerful Google Docs document collaboration suite.
+For more information, visit the Google help page.